cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 Open up your Dev Tools and click on the `GET` for the `.action-email` class selector.

-<DocsImage src="/img/guides/first-test-console-output.png" alt="Test Runner with get command pinned and console log open showing the yielded element" ></DocsImage>
+<DocsImage src="/img/guides/first-test-console-output.png" alt="Cypress App with get command pinned and console log open showing the yielded element" ></DocsImage>

 **We can see Cypress output additional information in the console:**